mike-freislich/btt-eddy/README.md

 ### 6. Do thermal compensation calibration

 This is a very manual process.
 We need to heat-soak the Eddy i.e. get the Eddy internal temperature as hot as it will go when the printer is at your highest-temperature printing environment.
-In my case I print ABS with a bed temp of 90C, with the nozzle anywhere between 250C - 280C.
+In my case I print ABS with a bed temp of 100C, with the nozzle anywhere between 250C - 280C.
 - Start cold ….. and note what your “BTT Eddy” temperature is at e.g. 35C … note you don’t care about the “BTT Eddy Mcu” temperature, just the “BTT Eddy” temperature.
 - `SET_IDLE_TIMEOUT TIMEOUT=36000` in order to prevent the printer from inadvertantly bombing out of the test.
-- Start your bed heating to 100C or whatever the highest bed temp is
+- Start your bed heating to 100C or whatever the highest bed temp is that you use.
 - Start heating your nozzle to your highest printing temp e.g. 280C in my case.
 - Move the Eddy to the centre of the bed and set your nozzle Z height to around 1mm (we want that Eddy surrounded by heating pain!)
 - Wait until the “BTT Eddy” temp stabilizes - this will take some time.
 Mine got to around >70C, with my bed at 100C and enclosure closed.
 Make a note of this temperature as your Max Eddy Temperature